AI, Product Design & Real‑World Deployment

 Result

-The response from the community was immediate and encouraging.
-Within just two weeks of launch, PBIX A11y was nominated for the Inclusive Awards 2026 in the D&I Tech Initiative category in the UK, a recognition that validated both the need for the tool and the care taken in its design.
+.
+Within just two weeks of launch, PBIX A11y was nominated for the Inclusive Awards 2026 in the D&I Tech Initiative category in the UK, a recognition that validated both the need for the solution and the effectiveness of its design.

 2. Galaxy Maths Quest